 Below is an example of host configuration by Dynamic Host Configuration Protocol (DHCP).
 TIME shows the time of configuration is done.
 LIFETIME shows lifetime of configuration.
 Before LIFETIME, it will automatically obtain a new configuration (or confirm the current configuration is valid).
 Dynamic Host Configuration Protocol allows setting DNS, NTP (not in the below example), DNS, and also static ROTES table.
 The ROUTES option (option 121) is shown each record separated by space.
 Each route record is target network (in CIDR) followed by a comma and gateway.

-This command checks the current NTP server and its accuracy.
+This time synchronization command checks the current NTP server and its accuracy.
 Cloud security relies on an accurate clock on the CacheDrive.
 When startup, CacheDrive syncs the time with the Morro server (not relying on NTP), so time sync will always work initially.
 However, if your system or network configuration has issues, it will stop working after the clock skew gets large.
 CacheDrive uses the standard NTP protocol to sync, which can be configured through the standard Dynamic Host Configuration Protocol, or fall back to one of the public servers.
 If time sync is not successful, an alert email will be sent.

 Below is an example of when the device is using the Stratum 2 server.
 The polling interval ranges between 32 secs and 2048 seconds, depending on drive/jitter values.

 Network Ping can check routability to the destination using the ICMP protocol.
 (Please note that Windows uses UDP to ping as default, and does not respond to ICMP Ping.)
 You can specify either an IPv4 address or FQDN.

 Traceroute is similar to Ping, and it uses ICMP protocol with TTL.
 We search up to 30 hops.
 If you want to check the logical distance to an S3 bucket, you may enter for example,